wildboar-foundation/wildboar/docs/guide/explain.rst

     Currently, the classifiers that supports counterfactual explanations are ``ShapeletForestClassifier`` and ``KNearestNeighborsClassifier``
     from wildboar and scikit-learn respectively.
+Model agnostic counterfactual explanations can be provided for other estimators.

 To have more control over the generation of counterfactual samples, the classes ``KNeighborsCounterfactual`` and ``ShapeletForestCounterfactuals`` can be used.